devCacti/snake-ai/README.md

 If you see errors, that means, either the backup isn't functional, which is not supposed to happen (after all, it's a backup) or there is something wrong with the set up.
 I could have skipped some steps, let me know if you can't do this.

-Also, make sure your GPU is the one being used and not the CPU, the CPU should be very chill and not doing much at all during training.
+Also, make sure your GPU is the one being used and not the CPU, the CPU shouldn't have high usage during training.

 ![GPU Usage during Training](git_images/gpu_usage_example.png)